3.4 MILLION AMERICANS SUFFER FROM EPILEPSY.

 Epilepsy is when a person’s brain cells frequently transmit information to the rest of the body by way of orderly electrochemical signals.
 These signals are not transmitted aimlessly; they do not course pell-mell through our nervous system.
 They are transmitted selectively, as some messages are repressed and others allowed long-term.
 This selectively prevents “cross-talk” or message overload in the body’s communication system.

 A single seizure does not necessarily signal epilepsy.
-Epilepsy involves frequent seizures, varying from one or more a day, to one a month or even as few as one or two year.
-Seizures have many causes, epilepsy being only one of them.
+Epilepsy involves frequent seizures, varying from one or more a day, to once a month or even as few as one or two years.
+Seizures have many causes, epilepsy is only one of them.
 Having one or two seizures does not mean someone has epilepsy.
 Non-epileptic seizures can be caused by, among other things, high fevers, and alcohol withdrawal.

 Epilepsy is a neurological condition, which affects the nervous system.
 Epilepsy is also known as a seizure disorder.
 It is usually diagnosed after a person has had at least two seizures that were not caused by some known medical condition like alcohol withdrawal or extremely low blood sugar.

 The seizures in epilepsy may be related to a brain injury or a family tendency, but most of the time the cause is unknown.
 The word “epilepsy” does not indicate anything about the cause of the person’s seizures, what type they are, or how severe they are.